thirdgen88/ignition-docker/docs/README.md

 There are additional ways to customize the configuration of the Ignition container via environment variables.

 _Table 1 - General Configurability_

+For Ignition 8.x, you _must_ specify either `GATEWAY_ADMIN_PASSWORD` or `GATEWAY_RANDOM_ADMIN_PASSWORD` on container launch.
+This will only affect the initial credentials for the gateway.
+When restoring from a backup, the admin credentials specified through these environment variables will be set on initial restore, overriding the existing credentials from the gateway backup file.

 Variable                           | Description                                                            |
 ---------------------------------- | ---------------------------------------------------------------------- |